driftboat/flutter_zoom/zoom/README.md

       "appKey": "string", // Your SDK key
-      "iat": long, // access token issue timestamp "exp": long, // access token expire timestamp (The exp should be later or equal with tokenExp) "tokenExp": long // token expire time, MIN:1800 seconds, (This is timetamp not during,should be a timestamp that is at least 30 minutes later than the iat)
+      "iat": long, // access token issue timestamp "exp": long, // access token expire timestamp (The exp should be later or equal with tokenExp) "tokenExp": long // should be a timestamp that is at least 30 minutes later than the iat) }
-    }
     ```
     PAYLOAD Example：